awsdocs/aws-elemental-mediatailor-user-guide/doc_source/configurations-view.md

 1. On the **Configurations** page, choose the **Configuration name** for the configuration to view\.

-   In addition to the values provided when the configuration was created, MediaTailor displays the name of the configuration, playback endpoints, and relevant access URLs\.
+   In addition to the values provided when the configuration was created, AWS Elemental MediaTailor displays the name of the configuration, playback endpoints, and relevant access URLs\.